 Guiding TRiO SSS students from orientation to graduation

 TRiO SSS offers an array of academic support to eligible students.
 All services are free of charge and available for the duration of each student's college career.
-TRiO SSS employs three academic advisors: Darlene Samson, Janet Zupan, and Heather Hibbard.
+TRiO SSS employs four academic advisors: Darlene Samson, Janet Zupan, Heather Hibbard, and Peter Donaldson.
 Because they spend the majority of their time answering an array of academic, financial, and personal questions, TRiO SSS students receive perhaps the highest quality of advising found on the UM campus.

 How do TRiO SSS students benefit from our advising?

 - Time and attention are two of the greatest benefits you'll find when working with TRiO SSS advisors.
 Students can meet with TRiO SSS advisors by appointment, or by walk-in, when available.
 Students are not limited to the amount of time they can spend discussing issues of special concern.
 Many students will meet one-on-one with an advisor several times over the semester until their concerns are satisfactorily answered.